+The commodity charge reflects the cost of gas customers have consumed during the billing period.
 We buy gas on behalf of our customers and pass the cost of the commodity on without mark up.
-This means you pay what we pay.
-We charge for the delivery service, which is how we make our money.
+Customers pay what we pay.

 There are several factors that influence gas pricing, including: